thelaird/noisynimbus/README.md

 - Song stream featuring songs uploaded by followed users
 - Tag songs by genre, mood, etc and view all songs with a given tag
 - Create custom playlists
-- Fuzzy search for users, tags, and songs by both artist and title
+- Search for users, tags, and songs by both artist and title
 - User avatars via Gravatar
 - Media player can be embedded in third-party sites such as Tumblr